bhauman/bhauman.github.com/drafts/housing-bubble.md

 The materials are all easily attainable and it cost about $2100 to build it at the time.

-The dome is also extremely easy to disassemble and is theoretically portable although I haven't done that yet.
+The dome shell is also extremely easy to disassemble making it a portable structure.

 ## Advocacy